chenyvehtung/dip/README.md

 # Digital Image Processing

-homework porject of the digital image processing course.
+homework porject of the digital image processing course, SYSU, 2016

 Introdution and Solution are inside every subfolder.